danielmart222/fileshares-permissions/README.md

 ---------

-- Domain Users only have Read Access to the Read Access Folder
+- Domain Users only have Read Access to the Read Access Folder, they are not able to edit Files

 ---------